Agent+P: Guiding UI Agents via Symbolic Planning: Evaluation Setting

-To demonstrate the effectiveness of \sys in helping UI agents navigate complex UIs, we conduct an evaluation on a targeted subset of the AndroidWorld benchmark.
-This subset consists of five apps where baseline agents most frequently failed, as identified in our motivational study in Subsection~\ref{sucsec:motivationalstudy}. \autoref{tab:evaldataset} summarizes the characteristics of these apps, including the number of tasks and the complexity of their UTGs (nodes and edges).
+We evaluate \sys in two distinct UI automation scenarios: user task execution and automated UI testing.

-As illustrated in \autoref{fig:three_subfigs}, all baseline agents achieve higher success rates when integrated with \sys compared to running independently.
-Specifically, \sys enhances the success rate of Droidrun by $12\%$, MobileUse by $2\%$, and T3A by mostly $14\%$.
-These gains confirm that \sys effectively augments existing UI agents by providing them with global transition information of an app's UIs.
+\textbf{User Task Execution.} We use AndroidWorld~\cite{rawles2024androidworld}, which is a standard benchmark for evaluating how well UI agents perform real-world tasks.
+It provides automatic metrics to assess the success rate of an agent.
+For this scenario, we evaluate a subset of apps from the AndroidWorld benchmark.
+This subset consists of apps where baseline agents most frequently failed, as identified in our motivational study in \autoref{subsec:motivationalstudy}. \autoref{tab:evaldataset} summarizes the characteristics of these apps, including the number of tasks and the complexity of their UTGs (nodes and edges).